-4.1 Well-kept records are essential to good child protection practice.
+- 4.1 Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about a child or children within the school.
-Records of concerns are written down or typed, signed physically or electronically and dated and passed immediately to the Designated Safeguarding Lead (or Deputy) either physically or electronically.
-The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies.
+Records of concerns are written down or typed, signed (and dated and referred immediately to the Designated Safeguarding Lead (or a Deputy).
+The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be shared with other agencies (in accordance with the Data Protection Act 2018 and GDPR principles). - 4.2 Records relating to actual or alleged abuse or neglect are stored on CPOMS apart from normal pupil or staff records. - 4.3 Child protection records are stored securely on CPOMS, with access confined to the Designated Safeguarding Lead (Headteacher) and the Deputy Designated Safeguarding Lead (Senior Teacher).

-- 4.2 Records relating to actual or alleged abuse or neglect are stored electronically and away from normal pupil or staff records. - 4.3 Child protection records are stored securely electronically, with access confined to specific staff, e.g. the Designated Safeguarding Lead: Sara Gray and the Deputy DSL: Penny Plummer. - 4.4 Child protection records are reviewed regularly to check whether any action or updating is needed.
+- 4.4 Child protection records are reviewed regularly to check whether any action or updating is needed.
 This includes monitoring patterns of complaints or concerns about any individuals and ensuring these are acted upon.
-A case file chronology, summarizing case activity, helps to enable effective monitoring.
+A case file chronology, summarizing case activity and significant events in the child's life, helps to enable effective monitoring.
 Any actions taken are clearly indicated. - 4.5 When children transfer school their safeguarding records are also transferred.
-Safeguarding records will be transferred separately from other records and best practice is to pass these directly to a Designated Safeguarding Lead in the receiving school [or 6th form / FE college], with any necessary discussion or explanation and to obtain a signed and dated record of the transfer.
+Safeguarding records will be transferred separately from other records and best practice is to pass these directly to a Designated Safeguarding Lead in the receiving school with any necessary discussion or explanation and to obtain a signed and dated record of the transfer.
 Where a child needs specific ongoing support, relevant information will be transferred prior to the child arriving at their new school.
-In the event of a child moving out of area and a physical handover not being possible then the most secure method should be found to send the confidential records to a named Designated Safeguarding Lead and a photocopy kept.
-Files requested by other agencies e.g. Police are copied.
+In the event of a child moving out of area and a physical handover not being possible then the most secure method should be found to send the confidential records to a named Designated Safeguarding Lead and a photocopy kept until receipt is confirmed.
+Files requested by other agencies e.g. Police, are copied.